linyu2295/NextGen-Transaction-Data-Analysis/README.md

 3. Explore two subsets and construct similarity graph among the transaction labels to better understand the user preferences and the relationship between different transactions.

+  - The similarity graph visualizations are in the Results folder.

 # Confidence

 1. The confidence of X -> Y is defined by the conditional probability p(Y|X):